Sex and fertility and non Hodgkin lymphoma

 If you become infertile you will not be able to have children after your treatment.
 Having a bone marrow or stem cell transplant will almost certainly mean you will be infertile.

 Having non Hodgkin lymphoma or being treated does not always affect your sex life.
-But you will probably go through times when you do not feel like sex because you are too tired or have side effects from the treatment.
+But you will probably go through times when you don't feel like sex because you are too tired or have side effects from the treatment.

-You need to take precautions against pregnancy if you are having treatment.
-Couples should always use reliable contraception.
+You need to take precautions against pregnancy if you are having treatment and need to use reliable contraception.

 If you are a man having chemotherapy, you always need to wear a condom during sex.
 Some women have said that when their partner was having chemotherapy the semen caused a stinging sensation in their vagina.
 This means some of the drug may be coming through and doctors don't know enough about whether this could be harmful.